-Housing reserves the right to make any changes in the accommodations it deems proper or necessary.
-Apartments are to be occupied by maximum allowable number of residents.
+Housing reserves the right to make any changes to the accommodation it deems proper or necessary.
+Apartments are to be occupied by the maximum allowable number of residents.
 In case one of the roommates moves, the resident(s) who remain agrees to accept an assigned roommate(s) or to move toanother room upon request.
 When available, a resident may request a double room to be occupied privately at a higher rate.

-• Check In
+Check In

-When checking into a room you will be given a key(s), Move-in agreement through Manage My Housing, and Room Inspection online through Manage My Housing.
+When checking into a room you will be given a key(s), Move-in agreement and Room Inspection online through Manage My Housing.
 This Room Inspection is particularly important when charges are assessed at the end of the year.
-You agree to the condition of the room, it is your responsibility to maintain the current condition.
+You agree to the condition ofthe room, it is your responsibility to maintain the current condition.
 Please inspect your room carefully, list any discrepancies on your online copy, and submit your notes through the online system.
-Any new damages not on the RCRwill be billed to you and your roommate(s).
+Any new damages not on the RIwill be billed to you and your roommate(s).